coolguydork/amsco-ap-world-history-study-guide-companion/Unit-8.6/Connections.md

 ## Builds On

 **[[Unit-8.5/Decolonization after 1900 Overview\|Decolonization after 1900 (8.5)]]**
-Topic 8.5 covers the independence movements that produced the new states examined here.
+[[Unit-8.5/Decolonization after 1900 Overview|Topic 8.5]] covers the independence movements that produced the new states examined here.
 The colonial structures dismantled in 8.5 created the structural problems — underdevelopment, artificial borders, weak institutions — that Topic 8.6 examines.
 The same movements (Indian National Congress, Zionism, African nationalism) appear in both topics.

 **[[Unit-8.3/Effects of the Cold War Overview\|Effects of the Cold War (8.3)]]** Cold War superpower competition deeply shaped the fate of newly independent states.
 The US supported Israel and various anti-communist regimes; the Soviet Union backed India in the 1971 war and supported socialist experiments in Africa.
 Cambodia became a casualty of Cold War proxy conflicts in Southeast Asia.